 And now you have your new shiny merged repository, nice!

 Yes, but… but what about other branches?
 You can do similar move for all branches as for master branches.
-There could be just two use cases when it's not enough or too complicated.
+There could be just two use cases when it’s not enough or too complicated.
 For example two branches from two repositories I actually wanted as one branch in final one.
-I didn't want to do mistake with some cross-git merging (which can be done very easily) so I used different technique: make patches of affected commits and apply them in order as I need.
+I didn’t want to do a mistake with some cross-git merging (which can be done very easily) so I used a different technique: make patches of affected commits and apply them in order as I need.

 git format-patch -X HASH